 Windows ADK for Windows 10 issues & workarounds

 Fortunately, Microsoft has come up with a solution.
 It has published an updated driver that is signed.
 If you are not aware, several files included with the Deployment Tools feature of the Windows Assessment and Deployment Kit, including wimount.sys, are digitally signed with an older certificate.
-As such, these files are considered as good as “unsigned” by latest operating systems, and therefore blocked or stopped completely when SecureBoot is enabled.
-It is for this reason, Microsoft advises to run ‘Secure Boot’ and not turn it off.
+As such, these files are considered as good as “unsigned” by the latest operating systems, and therefore blocked or stopped completely when SecureBoot is enabled.
+For this reason, Microsoft advises running ‘Secure Boot’ and not turning it off.

-A post on Microsoft Technet blog suggests, customers using Configuration Manager current branch version 1702 and deploying Windows 10, version 1703 should try the following workarounds.
+A post on the Microsoft Technet blog suggests, that customers using Configuration Manager current branch version 1702 and deploying Windows 10, version 1703, should try the following workarounds.

-The primary recommendation from Microsoft to unblock customers who are interested in deploying Windows 10, version 1703, via traditional OS deployment methods is to use the prior version of the Windows ADK, version 1607, for working with Windows 10, version 1703 boot and OS images.
+Microsoft’s primary recommendation to unblock customers interested in deploying Windows 10, version 1703, via traditional OS deployment methods is to use the prior version of the Windows ADK, version 1607, for working with Windows 10, version 1703 boot and OS images.
 This forward compatibility is supported for basic imaging operations (capture/apply).

-It is particularly noteworthy to mention here that Windows 10 in-place upgrade and Windows 10 servicing do not use any Windows ADK components.
+It is particularly noteworthy that Windows 10 in-place upgrade and Windows 10 servicing do not use any Windows ADK components.
 As a result, these scenarios remain unaffected by the issue.

 As an alternative to the above, Windows users can choose to disable SecureBoot.
 While technically an option, Microsoft urges not to use it in production environments as it enhances the potential risk to the server.

 Microsoft has also released a fix for this issue.
 For more information on this topic, visit the TechNet blog.